ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 1. Click **Create**.
 The **Preparing watsonx.data** page opens that displays the progress.
 The {{site.data.keyword.lakehouse_short}} Console opens after provisioning is complete.

-To add another Spark engine, you must delete the existing one and create a new one from the **Infrastructure manager > Add components**.
-For information about provisioning a Spark engine, see [Provisioning a serverless Spark engine](/docs/watsonxdata?topic=watsonxdata-serv_spl_engine).
+The Lite plan is limited to a maximum of one Presto engine, one Spark engine (small size, single node) or Milvus service with starter size (1.25 RUs per hour) or all three.
+You must delete the existing one to add a new one from **Infrastructure manager > Add components**.

+To add another Spark engine, see [Provisioning a serverless Spark engine](/docs/watsonxdata?topic=watsonxdata-serv_spl_engine).
+{: note}